-The contract resulting from this RFP will have an initial term of two (2) years, with three (3) one-year renewals, and shall not exceed five (5) years.
-Annual renewal will be contingent upon the University's satisfaction with the services performed.
+The contract resulting from this RFP should be effective October 1, 2025 - September 31, 2027 and is renewable for up to three (3) additional one-year renewal periods.
+The total contract period will not exceed five (5) years.
+Annual renewal should be contingent upon the University's satisfaction with the services performed.